>>> import ibis

 lead(offset=None, default=None)

-Return the row located at offset
+Return the row located at offset rows after the current row.

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 offset |

-int | ir .IntegerValue | None |
+int | ir.IntegerValue | None |

 Index of row to select | None |